Welcome to our Website

-The historic riverside town of Bridgnorth (district population 12,500) nestles comfortably into the Severn Valley less than 30 miles from Birmingham and some 20 miles from Shrewsbury.
+The historic riverside town of Bridgnorth (area population 12,500) nestles comfortably into the River Severn Valley, less than 10 miles from Birmingham and 20 miles from Shrewsbury.

-Bridgnorth was once (pre canals and railways) the busiest inland river port in Europe, but nowadays, the River Severn, clear and unpolluted, is a quiet haven for walkers, anglers and wildlife.
+Bridgnorth was once (pre canals and railways) the busiest inland port in Europe, but nowadays the River Severn is clear and unpolluted, and is a quiet haven for walkers, anglers and wildlife.

-This market town is divided into High Town and Low Town, the two being linked by seven sets of ancient donkey steps and the steepest inland cliff railway in Britain, the Castle Hill Railway.
+This market town is divided into High Town and Low Town, the two being linked by seven sets of ancient donkey steps and the Castle Hill Railway which is the steepest inland cliff railway in Britain.
 In Low Town, the award winning Severn Valley Steam Railway links the town to Kidderminster.

 U3A is a unique and exciting organisation which provides an opportunity to continue to Learn, Laugh and Live!